Ladybug & Cat Noir: The Movie: Marketing

 The marketing campaign for Ladybug & Cat Noir: The Movie began on 5 December 2022, when a teaser trailer and a teaser poster were revealed by SND.
-The official trailer and the theatrical release poster were released on 4 April 2023 in France, with the trailer also being released in international territories were the film was set to be released theatrically.
+The official trailer and the theatrical release poster were released on 4 April 2023 in France, with the trailer also being released in international territories where the film was set to be released theatrically.
 For the territories where the film was distributed by Netflix, the trailer was released on 17 May 2023 on the service's social media platforms.

 The Volkswagen Beetle displayed in one scene of the film.

-On 12 June 2023, it was revealed that the film will feature cars from Volkswagen's ID. series following a deal between the German vehicle manufacturer and ZAG Inc. An animated Volkswagen spot featuring characters from the film was displayed in movie theaters, to coincide with the release.
-Products from The Swatch Group's children brand Flik Flak are also featured in the film, with the brand also releasing a watch collection inspired by the film.
+On 12 June 2023, it was revealed that the film will feature cars from Volkswagen's ID. series following a deal between the German vehicle manufacturer and ZAG Inc. An animated Volkswagen spot featuring characters from the film was displayed in movie theaters to coincide with the release.
+Products from The Swatch Group's children's brand Flik Flak are also featured in the film, with the brand also releasing a watch collection inspired by the film.

 On 28 June 2023, a musical showcase was organized at the Salon Gustave Eiffel on the 1st floor of the Eiffel Tower to promote the film and its soundtrack, with Ladybug and Cat Noir's singing voices, Lou and Elliott, performing.
 Another showcase was organized at the 2023 Japan Expo on 14 July 2023.
 To coincide with the release, Playmates Toys released a doll collection inspired by the film.

 On 4 July 2023, Anouck Hautbois reprised her role as the voice of Ladybug during an interview by Xavier de Moulins for the French television news program Le 19.45 on M6.
 Ladybug appeared thanks to an animated sequence created by the film's team.

 Release

 Theatrical

 Ladybug & Cat Noir: The Movie had its world premiere at the Grand Rex in Paris on 11 June 2023.

 The film was previously set for a late 2021 release in France, according to Le Figaro.
 During the 2021 Annecy Festival, it was moved to the first half of 2022.
 The film was originally set to be released theatrically in France on 3 August 2022 by SND, but was later delayed to 5 July 2023.

-Internationally, the film was released theatrically simultaneously in the Netherlands, and in French speaking regions of Belgium, Switzerland, and Luxembourg.
-It began released in other territories from 6 July 2023 onwards, starting with Germany, and German and Dutch speaking regions of Belgium, Switzerland, and Luxembourg.
+Internationally, the film was released theatrically simultaneously in the Netherlands, and in French-speaking regions of Belgium, Switzerland, and Luxembourg.
+It was released in other territories from 6 July 2023, beginning with Germany and the German- and Dutch-speaking regions of Belgium, Switzerland and Luxembourg.

 A limited American release at three Stone Theatres locations began on 11 August 2023 and concluded on 17 August.